Destination Weddings in Florida, a Top Venue for Tying the Knot

 For family and friends, the news of Lauren and Jesse’s engagement was welcome and exciting, but hearing that the two, who live in North Carolina, planned to wed in Florida... that was special.

-“I’ve always wanted to do a destination wedding,” Lauren Spinks said afterward, “and I always wanted a winter wedding, but my husband wanted the beach.”
+“I’ve always wanted to do a destination wedding,” Lauren Spinks said after the ceremony, “and I always wanted a winter wedding, but my husband wanted the beach.”

 “It’s always been a hot spot, especially for destination weddings in Florida,” Lorena Lugo, an event planner of Lugo|Gilbert Event Styling + Production, based in Miami, said of Florida.
 “When people do call us they’ve already made up their mind.
 No need to do much convincing.”

-In fact, 18 percent of the nation’s destination weddings took place in Florida in 2011, according to a bi-annual wedding survey conducted by TheKnot.com, a top online resource for everything wedding-related, and the WeddingChannel.com.
+In fact, a growing percentage of the nation’s destination weddings take place in Florida, according to a bi-annual wedding survey conducted by TheKnot.com, a top online resource for everything wedding-related.
 That makes Florida the leading destination-wedding state in the continental United States, according to Kristin Koch, senior editor at TheKnot.com.

 “We are seeing destination weddings in general become a bigger trend,” Koch said.

-Florida’s tropical beauty and its coastal towns with white-sand beaches appeal to couples looking for ambience, scenery, top-notch services and attractive weather.
+Florida’s tropical beauty and its coastal towns with sandy beaches appeal to couples looking for ambience, scenery, top-notch services and attractive weather.

 Another factor: Planning a wedding involves a string of details and decisions that can be tricky to address off site.
 Finding a place away from home yet close enough to visit beforehand provides comfort and reassurance to couples eagerly and nervously anticipating their momentous day.

-Plus, a destination wedding that doesn’t involve foreign travel make it less of a hassle for guests.
-Unlike packing up for Costa Rica or the Caribbean, there is no need to dust off the passports, pay high prices for flights or worry about taking time off from work for an extra long weekend.
+Plus, a destination wedding that doesn’t involve foreign travel makes it less of a hassle for guests.
+Unlike packing up for Costa Rica or the Caribbean, there's no need to dust off the passports, pay high prices for flights or worry about taking time off from work for an extra long weekend.

-“Being in (northwest Florida) is closer to a lot of surrounding states,” said Christie Sachse of Yourstrulyweddings.net, a wedding planning business located in Miramar Beach, about halfway between Pensacola and Panama CIty.
+“Being in (Northwest Florida) is closer to a lot of surrounding states,” said Christie Sachse of Yourstrulyweddings.com, a wedding planning business located in Miramar Beach, about halfway between Pensacola and Panama City Beach.
 That proximity means that guests may not need to buy plane tickets.

-As for post-wedding celebrating, couples can find the version of paradise they imagined, whether they sit by the pool, board a cruise ship for their honeymoon, or head to the Keys to swim with dolphins.
+As for post-wedding celebrating, couples -- and their guests -- can find the version of paradise they imagined, whether they sit by the pool, board a cruise ship for their honeymoon, or head to the Keys to swim with dolphins.

-Luanne Betz and David Thompson did something like that after their not-so-ordinary wedding in 2006.
+Luanne Betz and David Thompson did something like that after their not-so-ordinary wedding a few years ago.
 They dove about 70 feet below the water’s surface at Jules Undersea Lodge, an underwater hotel and former research laboratory in Key Largo.

-Returning to our New Year's Eve bride, Lauren Spinks lovingly recalls that, as she and Jesse took pictures on the beach before the ceremony, he knelt down and gently took off her shoes.
+Returning to our New Year's Eve bride, Lauren Spinks recalled that, as she and Jesse took pictures on the beach before the ceremony, he knelt down and gently took off her shoes.